 I was nervous I’d miss the epidural window with this one because of baby #2’s experience.
 I got one when I was 4 cm dilated and having painful contractions (same as before, the earliest they would administer them).
-This one was different though.
+But labor wasn’t nearly as short.

 While I did feel relief even just 10 minutes after, this time I actually felt each contraction more.
 Not nearly the pain that I had, but enough to get my attention each time.
-I knew that I could ask to press the button to increase the medicine, but for some reason I kept listening to my nurse who was encouraging me not to press it if I felt pressure, only if I felt pain.
-The nurse anesthetist said it was ok, but I listed to my nurse instead.
+I should have allowed myself to press the button for a boost in medicine but didn’t, even as things got more uncomfortable.

 You may also love: Pregnancy silhouette photo DIY with natural light

-- If you get an epidural, then feel lucky that you won’t experience the pain of delivering your placenta!
+- You won’t experience the discomfort of delivering your placenta!

 - You will get wheeled to the mother baby side with your baby, because your legs are numb and incapable of holding your weight.

-- After it wears off, your lower back will feel sore for a day.
+- Your lower back will feel sore for a day.
 Kind of like how your arm feels after you get a shot.

 There is no right or wrong answer!
 It doesn’t make you a better mom or worse mom.
 It’s more about the experience you want.

 I think for me, getting an epidural made my births more of an enjoyable experience.
 It gave my body a break after laboring and puking all night long.
 It allowed me to rest.